My brother-in-law was having the worst week.

 Chris Robley - vocals, guitar, kalimba, steel drum, synths & keyboards

-Engineered by Chris at home.
+Engineered by Chris at Bite My Tongue (Lewiston, Maine).

 Drums and lead-synth engineered by Peter Rodocker at Yellow Room Recording (Portland, Oregon).